craigiswayne/craigiswayne.github.com/_posts/2019-09-02-git-squash-commits.md

 ## Steps:
 1. Choose starting commit / the number of commits you want to combine
+  1. You can run `git log --oneline` to see all commits in a short version
 2. `git rebase --interative $valueFromAbove`
 3. Commits will be shown in the order: Oldest First
 3. Change the word **pick** to **s** so that those commits can get squashed